-There are several legal entities in the Netherlands that can be used to partake in a joint venture.
-Most commonly used is the Besloten Vennootschap (B.V.) since there is no minimum capital, limited liability, many subsidies and many more advantages.
-In light of this, the following presentation take note of basic information about setting up and maintaining a Dutch B.V.
+Investing in the Netherlands via the UAE is a considerable business activity since there is no minimum capital, limited liability, many subsidies, an extensive tax treaty regime and many more advantages using a Dutch B.V.
+In light of this, the following presentation take note of basic information about setting up and maintaining a Dutch B.V. while taking note of an exit scenario towards the UAE.